freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 ### App.jsx
 - App.jsx handles the routing logic, passing parameters from one page to another, ensuring the entire app is running cohesively (on the same page for lack of a better expression).

+### AboutPage.jsx
+- This page contains information about the PetMatch company!
+A little bit about what the app does, why we made the app, and how to contact us.

 ### AddPets.jsx
 - This component is a modal, accessible on the shelter profile that allows shelters to upload pets to the database.